DEER: Descriptive Knowledge Graph for Explaining Entity Relationships: Relation Description Generation

 \section{Relation Description Generation}

-In the previous section, we extract relation descriptions for entity pairs in a self-supervised manner and build an initial DKG with Wikipedia automatically.
+In the previous section, we extract relation descriptions for entity pairs with the analysis of dependency patterns and build an initial \deer{} with Wikipedia automatically.
 However, for some related entity pairs, there may not exist a sentence that contains both entities; and although such a sentence exists, it may not be extracted by the system.
 To solve this problem, in this section, we introduce \textit{Relation Description Generation} -- generating relation descriptions for interesting entity pairs.

-We form relation description generation as a conditional text generation task: given two entities, generating a sentence describing the relationship between them with the initial DKG.
-Formally, we apply the knowledge-enhanced sequence-to-sequence formulation \cite{yu2020survey}: given an entity pair $(x,y)$ and an initial DKG $\mathcal{G}_0$, the probability of the output relation description $s$ is computed auto-regressively:
+We form relation description generation as a conditional text generation task: given two entities, generating a sentence describing the relationship between them with the initial \deer{}.
+Formally, we apply the knowledge-enhanced sequence-to-sequence formulation \cite{yu2020survey}: given an entity pair $(x,y)$ and an initial \deer{} $\mathcal{G}_0$, the probability of the output relation description $s$ is computed auto-regressively:

 where $m$ is the length of $s$, $s_i$ is the $i$th token of $s$, and $s_0$ is a special start token.